About the Center for Mental Health + Aging

 Social Workers

-Center for Mental Health & Aging, #1801, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Center for Mental Health & Aging maintains responsibility for this course.
-ACE provider approval period: 03/25/2023 – 03/25/2026.
+Center for Mental Health + Aging, #1801, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 3/25/2026-3/25/2029.

 Psychologists